synaptics-torq/torq-compiler/doc/user-manual/profiling.md

 - Compile the model using torq-compile with the profiling flag:
     ```shell
-    $ torq-compile samples/tosa/fc.mlir -o model.vmfb --torq-enable-profiling --torq-dump-profiling=./trace.csv --dump-compilation-phases-to=./compilation_phases
+    $ torq-compile samples/tosa/add.mlir -o model.vmfb --torq-enable-profiling --torq-dump-profiling=./trace.csv --dump-compilation-phases-to=./compilation_phases
     ```
-> **Note:**
-> The `--dump-compilation-phases-to` flag dumps the debug information into a specified directory.
+> **Note:** The `samples/` directory is only included in the [Release Package](./getting_started.md#release-package-ubuntu-24-04) and is not available in the github compiler repository.
+The `--dump-compilation-phases-to` flag dumps the debug information into a specified directory.
 These debug files are later used to annotate the runtime profiling results.

 - Understanding trace.csv Output